Someone Who Can Dance

-"Someone Who Can Dance" is a song by Swedish electropop duo Icona Pop.
+"Someone Who Can Dance" is a song by Swedish synth-pop duo Icona Pop.
 It was written by Elliphant, Jarrad Rogers and Icona Pop, while being produced by Rogers.
 It was released on 25 February 2016, through TEN Music Group, Atlantic Records and Warner Music Group.

 Live performances

 On 24 February 2016, Icona Pop performed "Someone Who Can Dance" at the Grammis Gala along with Zara Larsson and Elliphant.